kval-access-language/kval-boltdb/README.md

        fmt.Fprintf(os.Stderr, "Error querying db: %v", err)
     }

+###Demo

+Have a look at some of the bits and pieces implemented as part of this binding in the demo Go app here: https://github.com/kval-access-language/kval-boltdb-demo

 ###How to contribute

 I will be starting to use the code in my own work once the dust has settled from thie first tranche of work.
 As I do that, and before then, I need the following:

-* Comments on the KVAL specification
+* Comments on the KVAL specification, working towards a version 1.
 * Code review
 * Code testers - Get using it and report your issues!
 * Spread the word